Working safely with the public

 - Events run by others but attended by Scouts, such as Remembrance, festivals and pantomimes

-In many cases, government guidelines for these activities are not published yet, and they might differ across UK jurisdictions.
+In many cases, government guidelines for these activities continue to evolve, and they might differ across UK jurisdictions.
 Guidelines will be linked to the level of the virus in society, which will vary over time.
 Events can have long planning times, often with money laid out upfront, which is clearly at risk if virus resurgence forces cancellation.
 Attendance at many events may be down due to worry about the virus.

 Things to consider